Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 ### Before a minimum version can be declared

 It remains to be decided how often the Rust version upgrades will land.
-Ideally we would track the latest Rust release, but it remains to be seen how other kernel developers feel about it.
+Currently, we are tracking the latest Rust release as closely as possible, but it remains to be seen how other kernel developers feel about it.

 On top of that, if the [`klint`](klint.md) support is merged and starts to be routinely used, then we will also need to be mindful of its schedule.